alphagov/govuk-developer-docs/source/manual/debian-packaging.html.md

     $ sudo -i aptly publish switch precise collectd collectd-20140102

-Finally, since we cache the mirror with Fastly, you'll need to purge the content in the UI as described above under Local repos\_.
+Finally, since we cache the mirror with Fastly, you'll need to purge the content in the UI as described above under [Local repos](#local-repos).

+For more about aptly and aptly commands please see their [documentation](https://www.aptly.info/doc/overview/).

 ### PPAs

-We use Launchpad PPAs mostly for their good build pipeline; sandboxed builds in well maintained environments.
+We use Launchpad PPAs mostly for their good build pipeline; sand-boxed builds in well maintained environments.
 Even if they can be slow.

 However PPAs have a restriction that you can only have one active